nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### B.4.5&ensp;Viewing ingredients used in a given time frame

-1. View ingredients with 3 ingredients A, B and C (used in this order) that were used at least 1 minute apart from each other.
+1. View ingredients used with past ingredient usage records.
     1. Prerequisites: For this section, we will be using the sample usage data made by following the steps above.

     1. Test case: `stats ingredient used`<br>